Kundalini awakening has recently become a somewhat buzzword in the spiritual world, but kundalini energy is not something new.

-With tantric sex, breath control is essential for circulating energy up the central channel.
+With tantric intimacy, breath control is essential for circulating energy up the central channel.
 As well as breathing deeply, you should try to synchronize your breath with your partners, creating unity between each other and the divine.
-It also involves creating prolonged, ecstatic sexual build-up; thus, tantric sex needs conscious effort from both participants to be
+It also involves creating prolonged, ecstatic physical build-up; thus, tantric intimacy needs conscious effort from both participants to be

 Prayer, intention, and devotion